shivharebhupendra/excel-functions-project/README.md

 - 📦 **Dataset Source**:
   Sample sales dataset inspired by Superstore data (commonly used in Excel/Power BI/EDA practice)
   *(SuperStore Dataset: https://coding-platform.s3.amazonaws.com/dev/lms/tickets/cd7f183f-9826-4b1b-b7a0-a109dbfe0327/rVqpcxcZPugeVIdZ.csv)*

 ---

+### ⚠️ Note on Excel Conversion

+When downloading from **Google Sheets to Excel format**, certain elements like **borders, frozen panes, and conditional formatting** may not appear correctly or may be lost.

+➡️ **For best viewing and accuracy, it is recommended to use the Google Sheets version via the Drive link.**

+---